 Alaska is a large state measuring 2,000 miles to the East and West, and 1,200 miles North and South.
 In a state this size, there are many climates represented, and the Alaska Seasons are diverse.
+Across the state there are examples of extremities in polarity that occurs.

 The Southeast finger of Alaska is the wettest and warmest area, where temperatures in winter are regularly above freezing, and hardy palm trees can grow.
 Autumn is the season with the most precipitation, and late spring is usually the driest.
 Winter temperatures in Juneau range from the 30s during the day, to the 20s at night.
 Summer temperatures are in the 60s during the day, and around 50 at night.